prideout/book-webgl/README.md

 # giza

-- Spin inertia with physical mouse doesn't work
+- Turntable: Spin inertia with physical mouse doesn't work.
+  I think we can implement something robust by computing an average velocity:
+  Keep around a small history of (time,spin,tilt) samples, taken during the drawHook.

 - Make GIZA into its own repo by moving it into giza/giza and recipes into giza/demos.
 Remove the two Clock demos.
 Then, make a subproject in book-webgl.
 Also update the URL in chapter 1.
 Root giza should contain an index.html so that gh-pages can be an exact duplicate of master.
 Or, move pbrowser into sandbox to free up a repo.